 ClientSuccess has a six-point health scale ranging from Severe Risk to Extremely Satisfied.
 As part of our Pulse Plan, teams set some general internal guidelines for customer success managers as they determine customer health.
 This creates organization-wide consistency on the health of its customers.
 One point we recommend is that Severe Risk be used to denote a client whose expressed their desire to churn.
 With a few quick filters, CSMs can create and save a segmented view for Q1 2017, “Severe Risk” customers.

 Another thing to consider is how often you want to set Pulse.
 Depending on how frequently you engage with clients, you’ll likely already have an idea in place.
-I’ve personally created a segment for when Pulse hasn’t been set in more than 30 days.
-This reminds and gives me the opportunity to look at the relationship we’re forming with clients.
+A great way to manage this across your book of business is to create a segment for when Pulse hasn’t been set in more than 30 days.
+This gives you an opportunity to look at the relationship you're forming with clients.
 If a client is “Very Satisfied”, are they still “Very Satisfied” 30 days later?
 Do I need to step in and continue to advocate for them?
 Is there additional value I can bring to the relationship?
 It’s also beneficial for your manager and executives to be notified when a client’s pulse has been marked to “Some Risk” or below.
 This flag works to prevent surprises later down the road.

 2) Segmentation by Engagement